 Current evidence is weak to establish a strong link between COVID-19 and AP.
 Investigations should be performed to rule out other causes of AP before establishing COVID-19 as an aetiology.

-Key Words: COVID-19; Infections; Pancreatic Diseases; Pancreatitis; Post-Acute COVID-19 Syndrome
+Key Words: COVID-19; Infections; Pancreatic diseases; Pancreatitis; Post-acute COVID-19 syndrome

 Teng TZJ, Chua BQY, Lim PK, Chan KS, Shelat VG.
 Occam’s razor or Hickam’s dictum-COVID-19 is not a textbook aetiology of acute pancreatitis: A modified Naranjo Score appraisal.
 World J Gastroenterol 2023; In press

-Core Tip: Numerous reports of acute pancreatitis (AP) have been published during the Coronavirus Disease-2019 (COVID-19) pandemic, citing COVID-19 as an aetiology of AP.
+Core Tip: Numerous reports of acute pancreatitis (AP) have been published during the coronavirus disease 2019 (COVID-19) pandemic, citing COVID-19 as an aetiology of AP.
 However, COVID-19 has not been well-established to be a cause of AP.
 A total of 76 patients were included in our systematic review and were assessed using the modified Naranjo score; there were 32 (42.1%), 39 (51.3%) and 5 (6.6%) patients with doubtful, possible, and probable cause-effect relationship respectively between COVID-19 and AP.
 The link between COVID-19 and AP is weak based on current literature; COVID-19 should still remain a diagnosis of exclusion for AP until further evidence.

 INTRODUCTION

 Acute pancreatitis (AP) is a disease spectrum ranging from mild to severe, with an incidence of 50-80 per 100000 population[1].
 Gallstone disorders and alcohol abuse remain the two commonest global causes of AP[2].
 In rare circumstances, AP may be triggered by viral or parasitic infections[3,4].
-Recently, there have been reports of AP caused by Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
-As of the time of this article, the Coronavirus Disease-2019 (COVID-19) pandemic is responsible for over 642 million infections and 6.6 million deaths worldwide[5].
+Recently, there have been reports of AP caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+As of the time of this article, the coronavirus disease-2019 (COVID-19) pandemic is responsible for over 642 million infections and 6.6 million deaths worldwide[5].
 While COVID-19 is primarily a respiratory disease, patients with COVID-19 infection may experience extra-pulmonary symptoms[6].
 There has been an increase in reports of autoimmune and inflammatory conditions attributed to SARS-CoV-2[7], one example of which is AP.
 While there have been sporadic case reports and attempts at literature reviews on the potential cases of COVID-19-induced AP, the significant increase in cases reported raises concerns regarding COVID-19 as a definitive causal etiology for AP rather than an epiphenomenon[8].

 The distinction between “association” vs “causation” can only be derived by prospective longitudinal studies involving a large population or by rigorous statistical analysis of large datasets and registries.
 It remains unproven if published reports of AP (effect) are beyond doubt due to COVID-19 infection (causal etiology).
 This is similar to determining whether symptoms experienced following ingestion of a new medication may be coined as an “adverse drug reaction” and attributed to that drug.
 Naranjo et al[9] designed a questionnaire to determine the likelihood of an adverse drug reaction (effect) due to a drug (causal etiology) rather than associated confounding factors[9].
 Recently, we have reported the utility of modified Naranjo score to diagnose AP in patients prescribed with sulphasalazine[10].
 This is a novel study which aims to systematically review case series and/or reports on COVID-19-induced AP and assess them using the modified Naranjo score to determine whether there is a cause-effect relationship.